dpotschka/mysite/Davee_ReadMe.txt

 When you pip install the package it goes into c:/Python27/site-packages/lib/myPolls which is correct.
 I noticed that the directory lib is not in alphabetical order.
-Anyway, when you pip install, you must be in c:/Daves_Python_Programs/pythonAnyWhere/mysite then pip install c:/Daves_Python_Programs/pythonAnywhere/django-myPolls/dist/django-myPolls-0.1.zip
+Anyway, when you pip install, you must be in or not? c:/Daves_Python_Programs/pythonAnyWhere/mysite

+then I moved the zip file so it would be less typing pip install c:/django-myPolls-0.1.zip  or the old location, it is still in there pip install c:/Daves_Python_Programs/pythonAnywhere/django-myPolls/dist/django-myPolls-0.1.zip

 You will also have to run the server again.